 Regardless of your fitness goals, start small to avoid discouragement or burnout: if you set your initial goals too high and aim for perfection, you’ll be more likely to abandon your exercise plans before they improve your health.
 Follow these exercise routines from the CDC to create a balanced, varied routine.

 To prevent injury, always start your workout with a good warm up-short aerobic activity followed by dynamic stretching.
 Dynamic stretching involves moving different muscle groups through a full range of motion and is the best form of stretching before exercise because it warms up groups of muscles rather than individual muscles.
-Static stretching, such as holding a muscle in a position of resistance for up to 30 seconds, is helpful for improving flexibility and muscle imbalance over time, but is not beneficial just before exercising.
-Investing in good running shoes will also help with preventing injuries such as shin splints that can develop after running on hard surfaces with the wrong kind of footwear.
+Static stretching, such as holding a muscle in a position of resistance for up to 30 seconds, is helpful for improving flexibility and muscle imbalance over time, but is not beneficial just before exercising.6 Investing in good running shoes will also help with preventing injuries such as shin splints that can develop after running on hard surfaces with the wrong kind of footwear.

 If you don’t feel up to completing a full workout or are too busy on a given day, even taking the stairs instead of an elevator or escalator, walking around while you make phone calls, or walking to work or during your break can make up your exercise for the day.
-Even if it’s a shorter, less intense workout, it’s always best to get some activity each day, and you might be more likely to continue if you get co-workers involved., Form a walking group and walk to work with people who live near you, or walk together on your daily breaks.
+Even if it’s a shorter, less intense workout, it’s always best to get some activity each day, and you might be more likely to continue if you get others involved.
+Form a walking group and walk to work with people who live near you, or walk together on your daily breaks.
 If you don’t have a group of people to exercise with at work, consider using social media to benefit from peer pressure.
 Also upload your progress and fitness goals on sites like Facebook and Twitter.

 Keeping track of your fitness goals and exercise can help you form a routine until exercise becomes a habit.
 If you don’t want to use mobile technology to keep track of your exercising, check out some tools designed by the U.S. Department of Health & Human services for other ways to track your fitness goals and routines.